AryamannNingombam/AryamannNingombam/README.md

 ### I am also the founder, Chapter Lead of [Work@Tech Manipal Chapter](https://www.linkedin.com/company/manipal-university-workat-tech-student-chapter/) and co-founder, Executive Lead at [Manipal Open Source Society](https://www.linkedin.com/company/manipal-open-source-society/), which are student-run clubs in my college.

-### You can contact me regarding any idea or product that you wanna build, I am always available for things like that .
-I am also according to some people, the biggest trash talker out there so you can always come up for a challenge if you feel to :).
+### You can contact me regarding any idea or product that you wanna build, I am always available for things like that.
 ---

 ## **Links🔗**